 Consider including a trauma-informed educational practices statement in your syllabus.
 The following sample was graciously provided by the Gender, Women’s, + Sexuality Studies Department.

 “Diminished mental health can interfere with optimal academic performance.
 The source of symptoms might be related to your course work; if so, please speak with me.
 However, problems with other parts of your life can also contribute to decreased academic performance.
 UMBC provides cost-free and confidential mental health services through the Counseling Center to help you manage personal challenges that threaten your personal or academic well-being.
 Remember, getting help is a smart and courageous thing to do — for yourself and for those who care about you.
-The UMBC Counseling Center is in the Student Development & Success Center (between Chesapeake and Susquehanna Halls).
-Phone: 410-455-2472.
+The UMBC Counseling Center is in the Center for Well-Being (on Center Road, across from Erickson Field).
+Phone: 410-455-2542.
 Hours: Monday-Friday 8:30am-5:00pm.”

 Resources